Here Are the Best Planetariums In SoCal

 Location: 733 Higuera Street, San Luis Obispo

 The 15-foot-high and 70-foot-long alleyway known as Bubblegum Alley is quite a sight to see.
-During the late 20th century, the city attempted to fully remove the bubblegum pieces covering the alley walls; however, the remains of chewed gum kept increasing on the daily, turning the alley into a landmark.
+During the late 20th century, the city attempted to fully remove the bubblegum pieces covering the alley walls; however, the remains of chewed gum kept increasing daily, turning the alley into a landmark.

 Location: 325 Madonna Road, San Luis Obispo

 You can definitely count on finding the freshest California fruits and vegetables at the Saturday morning SLO Farmers Market.
 Over the past few years, the market has grown to host over 60 vendors; it’s now the busiest of all the farmers markets in San Luis Obispo County.
-Whether you’re looking for fresh greens or treating yourself to homemade jam and baked goods—this local farmers market is the place to be.
+Whether you’re looking for fresh greens or treating yourself to homemade jam and baked goods — this local farmers market is the place to be.

 Location: 2757 Shell Beach Road, Pismo Beach